eclipse-sumo/sumo/docs/web/docs/Tools/Turns.md

 # jtcrouter.py
 The **J**unction**T**urn**C**ountRouter generates vehicle routes from turn-count data.
 It does so by converting the turn counts into into flows and turn-ratio files that are suitable as [jtrrouter](../jtrrouter.md) input.
 Then it calls jtrrouter in the background.

-The turn
+Example call:

 ```
 python tools/jtcrouter.py -n <net-file> -t <turn-file> -o <output-file>